Unlike natural disasters, homes may become unavailable due to theft and vandalism. Because of this, families may be left without security.

-In 2011, private Premiums & Claims insurers wrote $8.2 billion in net written premiums for personal property insurance and paid out $5.3 billion in net claims incurred.read more
+In 2011, private Premiums & Claims insurers wrote $8.2 billion in net written premiums for personal property insurance.
+Unfortunately, only $5.3 billion net claims were paid out.

-• Damage caused by severe weather has emerged in recent years as the leading cause of property insurance claims and now exceeds fire damage in some regions of the country.
+Water Damage and Sewer Backup can be the result of increasing incidence of severe weather.
+Meanwhile, costing billions of dollars to the insurance industry.
+Damage caused by severe weather has emerged in recent years as the leading cause of property insurance claims.
+Consequently, exceeding fire damage in some regions of the country.

-The Slave Lake fire that ravaged a remote area of Alberta and caused $700 million in insured losses in the spring to 2011 was the largest catastrophe of the year.
+The Slave Lake fire caused $700 million in fire and smoke damage insured losses.
+This resulted in the largest catastrophe of the year.